-The Apprenticeship Board had entrance exam modules to help prepare you for the entrance exam.
-However, they are currently unavailable in Alberta.
-They can however currently be found on the Northwest Territories' "Education, Culture and Employment" website.
+The Apprenticeship Board, along with some partners, created some entrance exam modules to help prepare students for the entrance exam.
+They are currently available on the Northwest Territories' "Education, Culture and Employment" website.

 These modules can be completed by anyone at any time.
 There are 9 modules: 1 reading, 3 science and 5 math modules.
 You have to order and pay for these yourself and claim reimbursement.
 We suggest you complete them early, before you start working.

 You will find the listing of which modules are required for each trade on Page 5 of the "Entrance Examinations Array Sheet".
 We highly recommend doing all nine modules qualifying for Entrance Level 5 even though you may actually have to do as little as six modules for your chosen trade.
 This way you will be prepared for any trade in the future.